databricks/cli/docs/commands.md

 **Note:** You can only add/use the OAuth custom application integrations when OAuth enrollment status is enabled.

-### `bricks account custom-app-integration create` - Create Custom OAuth App Integration.
+### `databricks account custom-app-integration create` - Create Custom OAuth App Integration.

 Create Custom OAuth App Integration.